 - 1) Fisheries will be managed with the intent of achieving escapement goals for wild and hatchery coho salmon.
-In no case, shall WDFW-managed fisheries result in an impact of more than 5% of the return when the natural-origin adult return exceeds the spawner objective by less than 10%. - 2) The following guidelines describe the anticipated sharing of fishery impacts in the Grays Harbor Basin between WDFW-managed commercial, marine recreational, and freshwater recreational fisheries.
+In no case, shall WDFW-managed fisheries result in an impact of more than 5% of the return when the natural-origin adult return exceeds the spawner objective by less than 10%. - 2) The following guidelines describe the anticipated sharing of fishery impacts in the Grays Harbor Basin between marine recreational and freshwater recreational fisheries.
 Variation from these guidelines may occur if it will result in fisheries that more closely achieve the stated purpose of this policy. - a) Chehalis Coho.
-Fisheries shall be developed with the intent of achieving the following sharing of impacts within the recreation fishing sector:
+Fisheries shall be developed with the intent of achieving the following sharing of impacts within the recreational fishing sector: